hundredrabbits/thebook/north_pacific_logbook.md

 The sun came and stayed with us for an hour, not long enough to dry anything, but we're happy it came at all.
 The sun does wonders for our mood.

 ##### 1200
 We tacked back to the northeast to dodge some weather.
 It is raining again now, we drive from the cabin using a set of long ropes, since we no longer have a dodger to hide under.
-We make *pâté chinois* (see recipes) for lunch.
+We make *deconstructed shepherd's pie* (see recipes) for lunch.
 Then, I napped hard.

 Beating to weather with a good easterly heading.
 We are now 1,974 km (1066 nm) from Japan, we're nearing the 165°E mark that indicates our turn northward.
 When you sail east to Alaska or to the Pacific Northwest, you've got to go east until you hit that mark, otherwise you run the risk of staying in the path of typhoons.